-King Stephen’s youngest son, William of Blois, had been married to the great heiress, Isabel de Warenne, Countess of Surrey and Warenne in her own right.
-His death while returning from campaigning in Toulouse, left Isabel a wealthy young widow, and highly desirable marriage prize.
+King Stephen’s youngest son, William of Blois, had been married to the great heiress, Isabel de Warenne, Countess of Warenne and Surrey in her own right.
+His death while returning from campaigning in Toulouse in 1159, left Isabel a wealthy young widow, and highly desirable marriage prize.

 Though recently widowed, Isabel would have been well aware that she was expected to remarry, just as her mother had done.
 The fact she held the mighty earldom of Surrey would have made settling her future even more pressing; the earl of Warenne had contributed knights and men from his own lands to the armies of both King Stephen and Henry II.
 This was expected to continue, but Isabel could not be expected to lead men into battle.
 It is all the more surprising, therefore, that Isabel was allowed some respite in the marriage market and the prospect of a husband is not mentioned until 1162.